PHOENIX RISING - Book 1: Orphans and Oracles

 Then, finally, Karlos found his legs and speed.
 He turned and raced out of the front door, out into the little suburban street, screaming for help.
 When it came to saving himself, he had no hesitation.

-“Don’t you dare so much as think of hurting him,” his rescuer said.
-For someone he’d never met before, the man sounded incredibly angry on his behalf.
+“Don’t you dare come any closer,” his rescuer spat.
+For someone Karlos had never met before, he sounded incredibly angry on his behalf.

 The scruffy-looking man got warily to his feet, his eyes flicking from man to teenager.
 His fury was even more palpable than the pale man’s, although Karlos didn’t know what right he had to be angry when it was his parents he’d murdered.

-What should we do now? he thought, looking helplessly at the pale man for direction.
+What should we do now?
+Karlos thought, looking helplessly at the pale man for direction.

 The man hesitated, then smiled at him.
 It was only when he smiled that Karlos realised quite how sad he looked.
 The anger had hidden it before but the smile was no mask at all.
 “It’s okay,” the man said.
 “You’re okay.
 My name’s Michael.
 You’re safe now.”

 You singular, that was.
 Karlos tried to repress his shudder, to push aside his guilt, to prioritise.
 “But—” He gestured to the people now pouring out of the cars.